Garland Technology ensures complete network visibility by delivering a full platform of network test access point (TAPs) and packet broker products

 However, cyber attacks aren’t the only things that can bring an industrial network down—you have to make sure you have the right approach to network connectivity as well.

-Let’s take a look at why copper cabling is so popular for Industrial Ethernet and how network architects can best approach their connectivity options.
+Let’s take a look at why copper cabling is so popular for Industrial Ethernet and how network architects can best approach their connectivity options for deploying network visibility.

 While fiber cables are on the rise, a recent Technavio study found that not only are copper cables more prevalent for Industrial Ethernet deployments—they dominate the space with 77% market share.

 Two of fiber’s greatest advantages are its performance in terms of data transfer speeds and its ability to carry data over long distances (hundreds of meters and beyond).
 These are attractive benefits for the data center market, but are not the chief concerns for Industrial Ethernet designs.

 Gigabit Ethernet is essential for today’s manufacturers and industrial networks to transmit real-time data, but not at the cost of robust connectors and cabling that can withstand the harsh conditions of the factory floor.
 According to Technavio, this is a key reason why copper cabling is so dominant in industrial settings.